Your Go-to Resource for your Hobby and Passion for Learning Portuguese

 I include this roundabout explanation here on purpose.
 You need to give your mind fodder to think properly about this concept.

-So, what’s the perfect past tense in Portuguese used for?
+So, what’s the imperfect past tense in Portuguese used for?

 In three principal situations.